matthew-brett/msc_imaging/assessment_b.md

 original replication mark, to give your final replication mark.

 Call your original replication mark `R`.
 Call your updated replication mark `U`.
+Your *recovered marks* are `U - R`.
 Your final replication mark is `R + (U - R) * 0.75`.

-To repeat the example above: if your original replication mark was 50, and your updated replication mark was 90, then your final replication mark is 50 + (90 - 50) * 0.75 = 80.
+To give a specific example: if your original replication mark was 35 out of 70, and your updated replication mark was 60, then your final replication mark is 35 + (60 - 35) * 0.75 = 53.75 out of 70.

 ## Marking overall

-Your overall mark is out of 150 and is your final replication mark (out of 100), plus your final replicate and extend mark (out of 50).
+Your overall mark is out of 100 and is your *final replication mark* (out of 70), plus the mark for your replication review (out of 30).